-They looked up as more players came in.
-The team was boisterous; everyone was excited about having two starters on the national team, and they were also looking forward to the season's finale and another first–place finish.
-Soon they began leaving the clubhouse and heading down to the practice pitch located about two hundred yards away.
-Ginny and Ginger joined Samantha Semonova, a dour witch who was the Third Chaser.
+They looked up as more teammates entered.
+Everyone was boisterous; everyone was excited about having two starters on the national team, and they were also looking forward to the season's finale and another first-place finish.
+Soon they began leaving the clubhouse and heading down to the practice pitch, about two hundred yards away, overlooking the Irish Sea.
+Ginny and Ginger joined Samantha Semonova, a dour witch, the Third Chaser.
 She rarely smiled, but no one noticed when she was flying.
-She was relentless and immovable on the attack, a perfect complement to Ginny and Ginger's lightning–quick thrusts.
+She was relentless and immovable on the attack, a perfect complement to Ginny and Ginger's lightning-quick thrusts.

 They talked about the upcoming match.
-It had been almost fifty years since a team had won three championships in a row, and they all knew that they would never get this chance again.
-Kenmare was not strong, but no one could ever predict what the Golden Snitch would do in a match, so they wanted to run up as high a score as possible.
+It was almost fifty years since a team had won three championships in a row, and they all knew that they would never get this chance again.
+Kenmare was not strong, but no one could predict what the Golden Snitch would do in a match, so they wanted to run up the score as high as possible.

 "I want to know all about it," said Ginny.
 "Did they announce the groups yet?"

 "We're with Finland, Spain and Togo.
 That should give us a clear shot into the knockout round."
-She gazed out to the west, across the nearby Irish Sea.
+She gazed out to the west, across the nearby water.
 "My guess is that we'll practice here, it's so close to Ireland.
 Too bad you don't live around here."

-But the thing that had sealed the bond between Harry and his people, that made the bond unbreakable, was the sacrifice that Harry had made when he walked into the Forbidden Forest to seek death.
+But the thing that had sealed the bond between Harry and his people was the sacrifice he had made when he walked into the Forbidden Forest to seek death.
 No one ever talked about it, but no one forgot it.
 It had created a fierce, almost savage loyalty.
-Kingsley had anticipated that, and he had no compunction about using it for what he believed was the just cause.
+Kingsley had anticipated that, and he had no qualms about using it for what he believed was the just cause.
 He believed in his vision of the wizarding world, and he believed in Harry Potter.

-Now Harry sat in a stuffy, windowless room with a dozen of his best friends.
-He had moved into this office that morning and hadn't had time yet to order a magical window.
-Until today he hadn't had an office; he was Saliyah Ushujaa's assistant and he did all his work in her office.
-But when they had announced the date for Harry's promotion to Head Auror, Kingsley decided that the importance of the position, if not Harry's needs, dictated that he have a space of his own.
+For now, though, Harry sat in a stuffy, windowless room with a dozen of his best friends.
+He had moved into this office that morning and had not had time yet to order a magical window.
+Until today he didn't have an office; he was Saliyah Ushujaa's assistant and he did all his work in her office.
+But when they announced the date for Harry's promotion to Head Auror, Kingsley decided that the importance of the position, if not Harry's needs, dictated that he have a space of his own.

 He didn't want Ernie to get cranked up; he was hard to stop once he got on a roll.
 But even if not many people in the department would want Ernie to lead them, there was no one more dependable.
 The only person Harry would trust more at his back was Ron.

-"If you have any ideas, Ern, we'll sit down later and talk about them," Harry added.
-"For right now I just wanted to let you all know that everything's official, and that I want everyone in this room to move up with me."
+"If you have any ideas, Ern, we'll sit down later and talk about them," Harry went on.
+"For right now I just wanted to let you all know that everything is official, and that I want everyone in this room to move up with me."

 Seamus spoke.
 "Harry, is anything big going on that you can tell us about?
-If some of us are going to take over departments, won't there be things we need to know?"
+If some of us are going to take over units, won't there be things we need to know?"